Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsection{Comparisons of pretraining-and-finetuning paradigm and traditional finetuning paradigm}

-Table~\ref{tab:7} presents the classification results of the pretraining-and-finetuning paradigm and traditional finetuning paradigm for ResNet50 on the PM-Fundus dataset and the LAG dataset, by taking our EPCA module and other three representative attention modules as adapters.
-Note that we named these attention modules as adapters for highlighting the pretraining-and-finetuning paradigm used in training.
-Our EPCA adapter with the pretraining-and-finetuning paradigm performs better than EA and CBAM adapters with the traditional finetuning paradigm on two datasets, proving the validity of our method in exploring global and local lesion information.
-Moreover, we also observe that the performance gap between these two paradigms is small, indicating the potential for adapting pre-trained image models to medial image analysis with medical vision adapter design.
+Table~\ref{tab:7} presents the classification results of the pretraining-and-finetuning paradigm and traditional finetuning paradigm on the PM-Fundus dataset and the LAG dataset, by taking our EPCA module and other three representative attention modules as adapters based on pre-trained ResNet50.
+Here, we named these attention modules as adapters for highlighting the pretraining-and-finetuning paradigm used in training.
+Our EPCA adapter with the pretraining-and-finetuning paradigm performs better than EA and CBAM adapters with the traditional finetuning paradigm on two datasets, proving the effectiveness of our method in exploring the global-local pathology distribution prior.
+Moreover, we also observe that the performance gap between these two paradigms is small.
+For example, CBAM with the traditional finetuning paradigm only outperforms it with the pretraining-and-finetuning paradigm by 0.68\% of accuracy by increasing 23.512 M tunable parameters.
+Remarkably, EPCA with the pretraining-and-finetuning paradigm performs better than EA with the traditional finetuning paradigm by only using \textbf{0.002M} tunable parameters, which is far less than the tunable parameters of EA with the traditional finetuning paradigm (25.445M).
+Moreover, EPCA based on pre-trained ResNet50 with the pretraining-and-finetuning paradigm achieves competitive performance through comparisons to recent deep neural networks specifically designed for medical image classification in Table~\ref{tab:4} and Table~\ref{tab:6}.
+The results indicate the great potential in transferring pre-trained image models to medial image analysis with medical vision adapter design, providing a novel approach to utilize vision foundation models to tackle PM recognition tasks by using limited medical images under limited computation resources.